 Flaxseed flour is a great low carb flour substitute, but its taste is not suitable for keto sweets.
 I’d rather use it for savory meals or keto bread.
 I want the paleo muffins to be extra moist and airy, so I opted for superfine blanched almond flour (affiliate link).

-Almond flour is perfect for substituting wheat flour in many recipes such as keto muffins, keto pancakes or waffles.
-We are lucky to be a family free of almond allergy, so we are all loving almond flour recipes.
+Almond flour is perfect for substituting wheat flour in many recipes such as keto muffins, keto pancakes or low carb waffles.
+We are lucky to be a family free of almond allergy, so we all love almond flour recipes.

 So we’ve discussed the almond flour, what are the other ingredients needed to make keto blueberry muffins?
 Well, you’ll need only 8 ingredients more.
 The low carb ingredients you’ll need: